 I have employed and worked with some amazing young graduate engineers.
-When we look for graduate structural engineers to employ at Cornell Engineers we use the standard job search pages that you already know about.
+When we look for graduate structural engineers to employ at Cornell Engineers we use the standard job search pages that you already know about, ie Seek and Indeed.

-Every time we advertise a vacant position for a structural engineer we are flooded with applications so our priority is shortlisting applications by removing the applications that do not show a determined approach to gaining our attention.
+Every time we advertise a vacant position for a structural engineer we are flooded with applications.
+Our priority is shortlisting applications by removing the applications that do not show a determined approach to gaining our attention.

-If you want to make it past round one of the job application, here are my four secret tips for graduate civil and structural engineers seeking a graduate or junior structural engineer employment role in their first years out of university:
+If you want to make it past round one of the job application process, here are my four secret tips for graduate civil and structural engineers seeking a graduate or junior structural engineer employment role in their first years out of university:

 - Think like a business